What safety precautions will be taken?

 - It never fails that this camp falls on one of the hottest weeks of the year.
-We will be walking outside as we transition from hotel to the campus.
+We will be walking outside as we transition from the hotel to the campus.
 Bring comfortable clothes for the heat but we also recommend a light jacket or sweatshirt for our time spend indoors during sessions.
 Rooms get quite cool.

 - Bring a good pair of walking shoes/athletic shoes.
-We also plan on having some fun outside with team building games.
+We also plan on having some fun outside with team-building games.

 - Lastly, bring a swimming suit.
 We have an ice cream social poolside at the hotel.
 There’s nothing better after a hot summer day than ice cream and swimming.
 The hotel will provide towels but you’re welcome to bring your own beach towel as well.